 If your goal was to run 5k’s but you haven’t run before then you’d start small.

 Preparation: Check that you have good running shoes and clothes for running.
 Understand it takes time to run 5k’.

 Daily action: Day 1, map out 5k’s, day 2, walk for 10 minutes, walk, jog for 10 minutes, walk for 10 minutes.
 Each day, increase the ratio of walk runs.
 Don’t forget the two rest days.

 It’s been a while since I ran 5k, and I’d love to run 5k again.
 The way I trained for 5k was to use the couch to 5k app.
 The C5k app breaks 5k down into a 9 week program.

 I love to be accountable to myself.
 However, when I share my goal I become more accountable.
 It’s the way the mind works.

-Share your goal as it helps with your commitment and your family and friends will generally support and encourage you along the way.
-Even better someone you know may have a similar goal and you can become accountability buddies.
+Share your goal as it helps with your commitment, and your family and friends will generally support and encourage you along the way.
+Even better, someone you know may have a similar goal, and you can become accountability buddies.
 Having someone to speak to or work alongside is really motivating.
 It keeps you both accountable.

 Track for success.

 It is great to track your progress in a journal or on a tracker.
 By tracking you can celebrate your wins or make adjustments along the way.
 Sometimes changes do take place.
 You may discover the goal you set was not a life goal meant for you.
 The goal might not align with your core values.
 Or you might find that something happens that slows down your progress or there is an obstacle to overcome.
-Tracking helps with pushing through the challenges, monitoring your wins and losses.
+Tracking helps with pushing through the challenges and monitoring your wins and losses.
 A goal tracker helps you see how consistent you are as you aim to reach your goals.